positively-charged/bcc/doc/details.md

 <h4>Anonymous functions</h4>

 You can declare and call a nested function at the same time.
 Only the body can be specified; the nested function will be implicitly defined as having no name, no parameters, and `auto` as the return type.
-Such a nested function is called an <em>anonymous function</em>:
+Such a nested function is called an <em>anonymous function</em>.
+An anonymous function must be placed between parentheses:

 ```
 script "Main" open {
-   Print( s: "Sum: ", d: {
+   Print( s: "Sum: ", d: ( {
       int sum = 0, i = 1;
       while ( i <= 10 ) {
          sum = sum + i;
          ++i;
       }
       return sum;
-   }() ); // Output: Sum: 55
+   } )() ); // Output: Sum: 55
 }
 ```